john-science/StupidZip/README.md

 #### What if there are errors?

 Any errors will be passed through, exactly as-is, to standard-out.
-This includes the error that one of the necessary tools (`tar`, `gzip`, etc) are not installed.
+This includes the error that one of the necessary tools (`tar`, `gzip`, etc) is not installed.

 ## The "Problem"